Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 Prize

-We award rosette for places 1st to 6th in each section and overall prize money in accordance with British Dressage rules.
+We award rosette for places 1st to 6th in each section (Gold, Silver and Bronze) and overall prize money in accordance with British Dressage rules.

 Para Dressage

-Para Classes are held on a Friday during the day alternate months.
+Para Classes are held on a Friday during the day on alternate months.

 Any Questions?
 We will do our best to answer them and share the results on this page.